 - The dynamics of Murrinhpatha across three generations

 - Are super-complex words represented like sentences in speakers' minds?

 From little things, big things grow: How children learn a morphologically complex Australian indigenous

 This project aims to provide detailed study of the acquisition of Murrinhpatha (Wadeye, NT), based on the language of Murrinhpatha speaking children from 2-6 years.
 Although much is known about how children acquire languages such as English, there is very little research that examines how children acquire a complex polysynthetic language like Murrinhpatha.
 The findings from this project will have implications for our understanding of how acquisition processes are created through linguistic complexity, cognitive constraints and social interaction and how these processes differ across children acquiring radically different language types.
 It will also provide detailed language information for the bilingual school program in Wadeye to ensure that the maintenance of Murrinhpatha is optimally managed in the early school years.

 Digital Daisy Bates

-In collaboration with the National Library of Australia (NLA), this project will make accessible this extremely valuable collection of several hundred wordlists of Australian languages, originally recorded by Daisy Bates in the early 1900s.
-This will enable reuse of the collection by Aboriginal people searching for their own heritage languages and by other researchers.
-The dataset will be keyboarded and constructed according to the TEI Guidelines, to embody both a facsimile of the original set of manuscripts and a structured dataset for complex research questions.
+In collaboration with the National Library of Australia (NLA), this project makes accessible this extremely valuable collection of several hundred wordlists of Australian languages, originally recorded by Daisy Bates in the early 1900s.
+This enables reuse of the collection by Aboriginal people searching for their own heritage languages and by other researchers.
+The dataset is keyboarded and constructed according to the TEI Guidelines, to embody both a facsimile of the original set of manuscripts and a structured dataset for complex research questions.
 Access to these historical records of Australian languages will benefit from the interdisciplinary cooperation of linguists and musicologists with technology experts and with the premier collecting agency the National Library of Australia.

 Chief Investigator: Dr Nick Thieberger, Faculty of Arts small grant 2012-2013